lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 Help!
 -----

-If you can't get any of this working in your own project, [raise an issue][clicker-issue] and I'll do my best to help out.
+If you can't get any of this working in your own project, [raise an issue][clicker-issue-new] and I'll do my best to help out.

+FAQ
+---

+* [How to debug PhantomJS stack trace][clicker-issue-6]
+* [How to test external node modules][clicker-issue-20]

 [analog-clicker-img]: http://thumbs.dreamstime.com/thumblarge_304/1219960995H0ZkZw.jpg
 [angular2-seed-repo]: https://github.com/mgechev/angular2-seed